-This style of lettering was most common in the 1930s–50s, but used up to the 1980s.
+This style of lettering was most common in the 1930s–50s, but regularly used up to the 1980s.
 It’s typified by a simple, almost modular construction of even strokes and rounded corners on a rectangular grid (think pipes!).
 American signpainters called the standby style “gas-pipe”, and it was a speedy way to get clean, simple letters up on a board or wall.
 The shapes are easy to learn and quick to produce and space.
 Flat- or round-topped ‘A’, ‘M’, and ‘N’s are common.
 Sometimes strokes end at a jaunty angle, but usually these alphabets are fairly straightforward throughout.